Community Groups & Clubs in Seoul

 International Spouses of Koreans Association (ISKA) is a network of foreign women (mainly) and men with Korean spouses.
 Members are from over 30 countries.Contact: contact.iska@gmail.com

-KH Toastmasters is a public speaking and social networking group operating for both Koreans and Foreigners here in Seoul, KR.
+KH Toastmasters is a public speaking and social networking group operating for both Koreans and foreign nationals here in the north end of Seoul.
 Join us to practice your public speaking, improve your English, or just to meet other interesting professional people here in Korea.
 We meet every Tuesday, between 8pm-10pm in Hyehwa-dong (Hyehwa Station, Line 4, #420 - exit #4).
 For more information and directions check out our website KH Toastmaster or email vppr.khtoastmasters@gmail.com.

 Mexican Community Group brings together families on the second Sunday of every month.
 Contact: Mexican Embassy, Tel: 798-1694/5